One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Experiment

-In the following, we first compare our GRPO and OSPO ride-sharing methods with previously popular methods of different types, including DTDE, CTDE, and CTCE.
-Next, we conduct a series of ablation studies to detail the effects of different modules in GRPO and OSPO, comparing them with similar policy gradient-based methods, including Independent PPO (IPPO) \cite{de2020independent}, Multi-Agent PPO (MAPPO) \cite{yu2022surprising}, and Independent PG (IPG) \cite{sutton1999policy}.
+In the following, we first compare our ST-GRPO and OSPO ride-sharing methods with previously popular methods of different types, including DTDE, CTDE, and CTCE.
+In Appendix \ref{sec:ablation}, we conduct a series of ablation studies to detail the effects of different modules in ST-GRPO and OSPO, comparing them with similar policy gradient-based methods, including Independent PPO (IPPO) \cite{de2020independent}, Multi-Agent PPO (MAPPO) \cite{yu2022surprising}, and Independent PG (IPG) \cite{sutton1999policy}.
+All comparisons are conducted under identical conditions to ensure fairness.
+For optimization, we use the Adam optimizer \cite{kingma2014adam} with an initial learning rate of $10^{-4}$, a decay rate of $0.99$, and a batch size of $256$.
+For MDP, we set the discount factor $\gamma$ as $0.99$.

+Finally, we report the hyper-parameters used in our method.
+The weight for the KL term, denoted $\iota$, is set to $0.5$, and the weight for the heuristic term, denoted $\alpha$, is set to $1$.
+Following \cite{yu2025dapo}, the CLIP parameters $\epsilon$ and $\epsilon'$ are set to $0.2$ and $0.28$, respectively.